Puresharper/Puresharp/README.md

 IPuresharp is a nuget package dedicated to rewrite assemblies (using **Mono.Cecil**) to allow them to be highly customizable at runtime.
 IPuresharp won't add a new library reference to assmblies, but only include a post build process to automatically rewrite assemblies just after success build.

+    Install-Package IPuresharp -Version 3.1.2

-**IPuredharp** can be used manually with command line to manage third party assemblies :
+It can be used manually with command line to manage third party assemblies :

     IPuresharp.exe "FullnameToAssembly.dll"

 - **Puresharp** &nbsp;&nbsp;[![NuGet](https://img.shields.io/nuget/v/Puresharp.svg)](https://www.nuget.org/packages/Puresharp)

 Puresharp is a nuget package offering various features useful for designing a healthy and productive architecture.
 This package also includes all the artillery to easily handle the elements that brings the IL writer IPuresharp.
 The nuget package add a library (Puresharp.dll) without any other depencies.

+    Install-Package Puresharp -Version 3.1.2

 _note : It is recommanded to install **IPuresharp** nuget package in all projects and install **Puresharp** nuget package only in project where you explicitly need it._